JarrettR/Globall/README.md

 This is a (mostly) hardware project!
 I don't know what contributions are possible!
 Hardware pull requests are unlikely to be accepted, but give anything else a shot, I guess.
 I'm open to it.

+### Useful takeaways

+Check the `tools` folder for the Python tool I wrote to generate the image data.
+It should be fairly extentible to any projects that require displaying images programmatically.

 ### Further Reading

 I have written a summary post about this on my website, [here](https://jrainimo.com/build/?p=1176).